dankamongmen/notcurses/README.md

   }
   return ncplane_putwegc(n, gclust, sbytes);
 }

+// Replace the EGC underneath us, but retain the styling.
+The current styling
+// of the plane will not be changed. int ncplane_putwegc_stainable(struct ncplane* n, const wchar_t* gclust, int* sbytes);

 // Write a series of EGCs to the current location, using the current style.
 // They will be interpreted as a series of columns (according to the definition